Fill the frame photography composition for impact – how, when, why

 3. Be aware of the background

-Eliminate all distractions in the background so that you can focus on what’s important.
+Eliminate all distractions in the background by frame filling so that you can focus on what’s important.

 Either move distractions out of the background or change your angle so that a distraction is no longer in frame.
 If the background is busy, you can tidy it up a bit by using a wide aperture to blur it.
 This also helps to make your subject stand out.